jbilander/A2000_Twisted_Sister/README.md

 Please report back to me if you successfully used this adapter in a A2000.
 I have a few spare PCBs available.
  email: jorgen.bilander at gmail.com

+Verified working ok with an Amiga Action Replay cartridge in A2000 (tested by LIV2)

 ***